-Given the small size of the sUASs involved and restricted sterile environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of sUASs to commence immediately.
-Also due to the size of the UASs and the restricted areas in which the relevant sUASs will operate, approval of the application presents no national security issue.
-Given the clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended; the strong equivalent level of safety surrounding the proposed operations, and the significant public benefit, including enhanced safety, reduction in environmental impacts, including reduced emissions and chemical spills, exemptions associated with allowing sUASs for agricultural operations, oil and gas surveying operations.
-The grant of the requested exemptions is in the public interest.
+Applicant submits this Procedure as a Confidential and Proprietary document under 14 CFR 11 .35 (b) as the entire Procedures contains proprietary information that the applicant has not and will not share with others.
+The Procedures contains operating conditions and procedures that are not available to the public and are protected from release under the Freedom of Information Act 5 USC 552 et.seq.
+Given the small size of the UAV's involved and the restricted controlled environment within which they will operate, the applicant falls squarely within that zone of safety (an equivalent level of safety) in which Congress envisioned that the FAA must, by exemption, allow commercial operations of UAV's to commence immediately.
+Also due to the size of the UAV's and the controlled areas in which the relevant UAV's will operate, approval of the application presents no national security issue.
+Given the following, the grant of the requested exemptions is clearly in the public interest:

+- Clear direction in Section 333 of the Reform Act, the authority contained in the Federal Aviation Act, as amended - The level of safety surrounding the proposed operations that implement the use of HD and thermal imagining, and the significant public benefit - Innovative reductions in physical dangers of personnel climbing towers (e.g., thermal imaging of active wasp/hornet nests, electrical "hot spots"...) and/or the use of high-rise heavy equipment thus reduced emissions associated with allowing UAV's operations.

 Accordingly, the applicant respectfully requests that the FAA grant the requested exemption without delay.

-AIRCRAFT AND EQUIVELANT LEVEL OF SAFETY
+AIRCRAFT AND EQUIVALENT LEVEL OF SAFETY

-The applicant proposes that the exemption requested herein apply to aircraft that have the characteristics and that operate within the limitations listed herein.
-These limitations provide for at least an equivalent or even higher level of safety to operations under the current regulatory structure because the proposed operations represent a safety enhancement to the already safe agricultural services and crops dusting currently being used with conventional aircraft.
+The applicant proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
+These limitations provide for an exceptional level of safety to operations.
+These limitations and conditions to which Elevated Element, LLC agrees to be bound when conducting commercial operations under an FAA issued exemption include: